 Georgia, the Peach State, is known for its warm climate and agriculture.
-The state is the eighth-largest in the US by population.
-There are also about 6.9 million licensed drivers in Georgia.
+The state is the eighth-largest in the US by population with about 6.9 million licensed drivers.
 Many of them live in large metropolitan centers like Atlanta and Augusta.

 With all the drivers on the road, it’s necessary to protect yourself.
 Georgia, like most other states, requires car insurance to drive.
-This article will break down everything you need to know about auto insurance in Georgia.
-This includes an in-depth look at how much Georgia residents pay for coverage on average.
-We’ll also teach you about state laws relating to car insurance and driving.
+We break down everything you need to know about Georgia requirements, including an in-depth look at the cost of resident premiums.
+We’ll also teach you about state laws relating to auto coverage and driving.

 Table of contents

-It’s a smart choice to look at the average car insurance rates for your state.
-Doing so can help you find out how much drivers typically pay in your state.
-This will let you know if you’re paying too much (or getting a discount already) for car insurance.
-Ultimately, how much you pay for car insurance depends on several details about you, such as your:
+It’s a smart choice to look at average premiums in your state.
+Doing so can help you find out how much drivers typically pay.
+This will let you know if you’re paying too much (or getting a discount already) for auto insurance.
+Ultimately, how much you pay depends on several details about you, such as your:

 - Driving record